Fire kills 41 inmates, 80 hurt at crowded Indonesian prison | Law-Order

 A massive fire raged through an overcrowded prison near Indonesia's capital early Wednesday, killing at least 41 inmates, two of them foreigners serving drug sentences, and injuring 80 others.

-Televised footage showed firefighters battling to extinguish orange flames while black smoke billowed from the compound.
-Indonesian Red Cross officials evacuated the victims to ambulances and dozens of bodies in orange bags were laid in a room of Tangerang prison on the outskirts of Jakarta.
+Firefighters battled through the early morning hours to extinguish the flames as black smoke billowed from the compound of the Tangerang prison on the outskirts of Jakarta.
+After the blaze was extinguished, ambulance after ambulance filled with body bags containing the victims were driven by Red Cross workers to the morgue of a local hospital, where they were stacked wall-to-wall on the floor of a room awaiting transport to a larger facility for identification.

-Most of the 41 killed were drug convicts, including two men from South Africa and Portugal, but a terrorism convict and a murder were also killed, Indonesia's Justice and Human Rights minister Yasona Laoly told reporters.
+Relatives of prisoners trickled in to the prison throughout the day to check and see whether their loved ones were among those killed.
+Most of the 41 killed were drug convicts, including a man from South Africa and a man from Portugal, while other victims included a terrorism convict and a murderer, Indonesia's Law and Human Rights minister Yasona Laoly told reporters.

-He expressed his deep condolences for the family of the victims and pledged to provide the best treatment for injured victims.
+He expressed his deep condolences for the families of the victims and pledged to provide the best treatment for those injured.

-After the fire was extinguished, hundreds of police and soldiers were deployed around the prison to prevent prisoners from escaping, Imran told reporters near the scene.

-"The situation is now under control," Imran said, adding that at least 41 inmates were killed and 80 were injured.
+As of July, there were a total of 268,610 inmates in Indonesia's prisons, which were built to hold 132,107 people.
+Tangerang prison, located in the heart of Tangerang city in Jakarta's neighboring province of Banten, was designed to house 900 inmates but has more than 2,000, Laoly said.
+Officials had earlier said it was built to accommodate 1,225 inmates.
+The government has acknowledged the problem, and is planning to refocus its approach toward drug offenders to start looking at them as addicts who need treatment, rather than criminals, in the hope of dramatically reducing the number incarcerated.
+Reynhard Silitonga, the head of corrections at the Ministry of Law and Human Rights, told The Associated Press in an e-mail that if there isn't a change in policy, the number of inmates could top 400,000 within five years.

+With the new approach, "the spirit of handling drug offenders, especially users, is directed at the health aspect, no longer imprisonment," he said.

-Eight are hospitalized with severe burns and nine with light injuries are being treated at a prison clinic, the Justice and Human Rights Ministry said.
-Another 64, many suffering from smoke inhalation, were evacuated to a mosque in the compound.
+He did not say how long it would take to implement the changes.
+In addition to those who died in the Tangerang fire, eight inmates were hospitalized with severe burns and nine with light injuries were treated at a prison clinic, the Ministry of Law and Human Rights said.
+Another 64, many suffering smoke inhalation, were evacuated to a mosque in the compound for observation.

-Tangerang prison was designed to house 1,225 inmates but has more than 2,000, said Rika Aprianti, spokesperson for the corrections department at the Justice Ministry.
+The 15 corrections officers guarding the cell block were unhurt, said Rika Aprianti, spokesperson for the corrections department.

+Agus Toyib, who heads the Banten provincial law and human rights office, which oversees Tangerang, said understaffing at the prison led to delays in rescuing inmates from their locked cells.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)